-RWI starts off as a short 20 minute whole class lesson but throughout the year, children are regularly assessed and moved to groups that match their reading ability.
+RWI starts off as a short 20 minute whole class lesson, building to an hour.
+Throughout the year, children are regularly assessed and moved to groups that match their reading ability.
 As children move through RWI, they will begin to read books and bring books home.